Last Updated: 11/21/23 | November 21st, 2023

 7. London Greeters

 Greeter programs are local city initiatives that pair you with a local who can show you around the city for a few hours.
 These are passionate people who love their city and know a lot about their neighborhood!
 I didn’t have time to use the service in London but I’ve used it in other cities and am a huge fan of the initiative.
 It’s a fun way to learn about the city.
 It’s just you and your friends and the guide.
 The program is free but you need to set up a time in advance.

 London is full of walking tours.
-The next time you’re in London, take one of these tours.
+The next time you’re here, take one of these tours.
 So often as tourists we wander the city but never really know the history of what we are looking at.
 Walking tours fill in that knowledge gap: you get to wander, meet new people, see the sights, take photos, and learn something.
-After all, isn’t that why you’re traveling in the first place?

 Book Your Trip to London: Logistical Tips and Tricks